BillyKalfus/acadia/README.md

 1. Modify `petalinux/configure_petalinux.sh` so that the directories are correct for your system
 1. Create the Petalinux project by running `petalinux/configure_petalinux.sh`
 1. Change directories into the Petalinux project
-1. Configure the rootfs
-   1. Run `petalinux-config -c rootfs`
-   1. Enter `apps` and enable `trd-autostart`
-   1. Go back to the main menu
-   1. Enter `user packages` and enable everything
-   1. Exit and save the configuration

 1. Build PetaLinux and create a bootable image
-   1. Build the kernel, bootloader, and PMUFW
+   1. Build the kernel.
+This will take a while and then fail.
       ```
       petalinux-build
+      ```

+   1. Apply a patch to LAPACK by running
+      ```
+      patch -ru -d build/tmp/work/aarch64-xilinx-linux/lapack/3.8.0-r0/recipe-sysroot-native/usr/share/cmake-3.15/Modules/FortranCInterface < project-spec/meta-scipy/recipes-devtools/cmake/cmake-native/0001-FortranCInterface-Fix-broken-search-for-test-exe-whe.patch
+      ```

+   1. Run `petalinux-build` again.
+At the end, it should say that it successfully built the project but failed to copy built images to a TFTP directory; ignore this.

+   1. Build the bootloader and PMU firmware.
+      ```
       petalinux-build -c bootloader
       petalinux-build -c fsbl
       petalinux-build -c pmufw
       ```
-      The first one will take some time and all of them will complain that it failed to copy built images to tftpboot, ignore this

    1. Package the build into a bootable image with the new FPGA bitstream
       ```
       cd images/linux
       petalinux-package --boot --format BIN --fsbl zynqmp_fsbl.elf --fpga system.bit --u-boot
       ```

 1. Prepare SD card for boot

+   1. Ensure that your SD card is formatted as FAT32.

-      1. Copy `BOOT.BIN`, `image.ub`, and `boot.scr` to an SD card formatted as FAT32
+   1. From within the PetaLinux project's `images/linux` directory, copy `BOOT.BIN`, `image.ub`, and `boot.scr` to the card.
-      1. Make a file on the root of the SD card called `autostart.sh` with the following contents (and anything else you may want to add which will run when the board boots):
-      ```
-      #!/bin/sh

-      hostname <HOSTNAME>

-      ifconfig -a | grep eth0
-      RESULT=$?
-      if [ $RESULT -eq 0 ]; then
-         ifconfig eth0 down
-         ifconfig eth0 hw ether <MAC ADDRESS>
-         ifconfig eth0 up
-      fi

-      screen -dm bash -c "jupyter lab --no-browser --port=8070 --allow-root --ip=\"*\" --LabApp.token='' --LabApp.password=''"
-      ```
+   1. From the `petalinux` directory of this repo, copy `autostart.sh` to the card, making any changes necessary for your network.
+Note that this doesn't need to be done every time, as no part of the build touches this file; if you had a copy on your card already that was working, it's unlikely that this needs to be changed!

 1. Insert SD card into the socket on the ZCU216 and turn on the power switch.